Introduction to Using PxPlus

 Control Options

-Several options (ctrlopt) are available for use in GUI directives to specify format type, customize appearance and define the behavior of graphical objects.
+Several options (ctrlopt) are available for use in graphical user interface directives to specify format type, customize appearance and define the behavior of graphical objects.
 For information on how these are used, see Control Objects.

 ERR=stmtref